axsh/openvnet/InstallGuide.md

 OpenVNet writes its logs in the /var/log/wakame-vnet directory.
 If there's a problem starting any of the services, you can find its log files there.

 ---------------------------------------------------------------------

-# Let's try 1Box OpenVNet !!#
+# Let's try 1Box OpenVNet#

-Let's install OpenVNet in one node!!.
-Virtual network environment can be experienced easily.

-In the node which installs OpenVNet, Please install
+This section explains how to install OpenVNet on one node.
+This is a great way to try it out.

+Install the following operation system and kernel.

-+ RHEL 6.4
++ RHEL (or Centos) 6.4
 + Kernel 2.6.32-358.6.2.el6.x86_64

 Installation and Setup of OpenVNet
 -----------------------------------

-### Setup of network intafaces

-eth0 is changed into a setup for openvswitch.
-In addition, please enable it to access the Internet with the interface of eth1 or others.
+### Network interfaces setup

+We're going to enslave eth0 to openvswitch so OpenVNet can use it.
+You will no longer be able to use eth0 to ssh into the node or access the Internet.
+Prepare another interface for that if you need to.

     # vi /etc/sysconfig/network-scripts/ifcfg-eth0
     DEVICE=eth0